-Be in active treatment or have completed treatment within 1 year
+- Be in active treatment for cancer or have completed cancer treatment within 1 year

 While one of our Resource Navigators reviews your Financial Treatment Program application, you can start learning about the financial side effects of cancer and how you can manage them.